 Supplies Needed for a Chandelier Makeover with Spray Paint

-- 1 old & outdated metal chandelier
+- 1 old & outdated metal chandelier in need of a makeover

 - 1 quality metallic spray paint in oil rubbed bronze (Rust-Oleum 249131 11 oz Universal All Surface Spray Paint, Oil Rubbed Bronze Metallic)